-Let’s start with the recent solar farm proposals in East Cowton and Malton—two serene areas in North Yorkshire.
-These proposals aim to convert swathes of valuable farmland into vast fields of solar panels, with proponents arguing that this will contribute significantly to the UK’s green energy goals.
+Let’s start with the recent solar farm proposals in East Cowton and Malton—two serene and beautiful areas in North Yorkshire.
+Both proposals aim to convert swathes of valuable farmland into vast fields of solar panels, with proponents arguing that this will contribute significantly to the UK’s green energy goals.
 However, anyone who has spent more than five minutes in North Yorkshire (or anywhere in the UK, for that matter) knows that it’s not exactly known for its endless sunshine.
 In fact, Met Office data shows that the UK averages only 1,493 hours of sunshine per year—and that’s being generous.
 To put this into perspective, Spain enjoys roughly 2,500 to 3,000 hours of sunshine annually, yet even they struggle to make solar power a reliable staple of their energy grid.

 Solar Farms vs. Energy Efficiency: The Empirical Facts